daveabrock/daveabrock.github.io/_posts/2020-05-24-dotnet-stacks-1.markdown

 title: "The .NET Stacks #1: Microsoft Build, announcements galore!"
 tags: [dotnet-stacks]
 comments: false
+excerpt: We discuss all of the Microsoft Build news!
+header:
+    overlay_image: /assets/images/stacks-1-card.png
+    overlay_filter: 0.8
 ---

 This is an archive of my weekly (free!) newsletter, *The .NET Stacks*.
 Consider [subscribing today](https://dotnetstacks.com/register) to get this content right away!
 Subscribers don't have to wait a week to receive the content.